KAKAFEI123/Stroke-cCycleGAN/README.md

-## Stroke-cCycleGAN for dynamic signature verification.
+## Stroke-cCycleGAN for realistic offline signature generation.

 This repository presents the inference code of Stroke-cCycleGAN [1] for stroke-informed online-to-offline signature conversion.
 The Stroke-cCycleGAN was inspired from CycleGAN [2,4].
 Before using this repository to generate realistic handwritten signatures, you should first download the DeepSignDB online signature database [3], and render the data into skeleton images using OpenCV library.